 Property taxes levied by the District are collected by various municipalities and periodically remitted to the District.
 The taxes are levied and become a lien as of July 1 and December 1 and are due upon receipt of the billing by the taxpayer and become a lien on the first day of the levy year.
-The actual due date is February 14, after which time the bills become delinquent and penalties and interest may be assessed by the collecting entity.
+The actual due dates are September 14 and February 14, after which time the bills become delinquent and penalties and interest may be assessed by the collecting entity.